 Insure your photography business

 As you can see, it’s possible that your photography could—in some cases—lead to lawsuits.
-Whether you’ve accidentally violated someone’s right to privacy, failed to get a proper photo release form, or entered private airspace with your photography drone, there is the possibility your new career choice could lead to litigation.
+Whether you’ve accidentally violated someone’s right to privacy, or failed to get a proper photo release form, there is the possibility your new career choice could lead to litigation.

 As a photographer, consider the following kinds of insurance: